golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ---

-### How to build gWASM application
+### How to compile gWASM application

 Many applications can be compiled to WASM.
 It is hard to say if a specific code is eligible.
 That may depend on used syscalls.
 Sometimes compilation requires some tweaks.
 If your application just reads data, makes computations and writes results, it is highly likely that it can be compiled to WASM.
 It is required to install emscripten.
 Note that WebAssembly is evolving very fast and it is expected to be more adaptive in time.
 It is also possible to compile Rust source code directly to WASM.
-See [this](Products/Brass-Beta/gWASM?id=sandboxing) for more details.
+See [this](Products/Brass-Beta/gWASM?id=_1-create-and-cross-compile-simple-program) for detailed instructions on cross-compiling of C and Rust code.
+Note that gWASM applications are executed in the [sandbox](Products/Brass-Beta/gWASM?id=sandboxing) and compilation must comply to its requirements.

-> Again, be sure that you are not violating any licenses or property rights, you take legal responsibility for your actions and it is absolutely fine if you use open source software or your own code.
+> Be sure that you are not violating any licenses or property rights, you take legal responsibility for your actions and it is absolutely fine if you use open source software or your own code.

 ### Limitations